 If you’re already taking PrEP.

 It’s important to have regular monitoring.
-Book a routine appointment at 56 Dean Street.
+We can do this for you at Dean Street Express.
+Let us know that you’re on PrEP when you arrive.
 Every 3 months we’ll recommend a urine test to check your kidneys and a sexual health screen including an HIV test.
-Once a year we’ll run a blood test to check your kidneys
+Once a year we’ll run a blood test to check your kidneys.